lfit/releng-global-jjb/README.md

 **jenkins-ssh-credential**: The name of the Jenkins Credential to use for ssh connections.

-If you are using GitHub then there is one more parameter which will need to be placed in the defaults.yaml
+If you are using GitHub then there are two more parameters which will need to be placed in the defaults.yaml

+**git-url**: This should be set to the base URL used for your GitHub.
+In general this should be https://github.com.
+If you are using a GitHub Enterprise, or some other GitHub style system then it should be whatever your installation base URL is

 **github-org**: The name of the GitHub organization.